- Who needs a Certificate of Sponsorship?

 Companies are required to provide evidence of four specific documents to evidence the company’s status as a trading entity in the UK.
 A supporting letter should also be submitted to provide the UKVI caseworker with background information on the applicant.

-Once the CoS has been granted by UKVI, an electronic document will be generated and will appear on the Sponsorship Management System (SMS).
+Once the CoS has been granted by UKVI, an electronic document will be generated and physical document will appear on the Sponsorship Management System (SMS).

 The employee can then use this certificate as part of their visa application.